ElementalXriath/Reactor/README.md

 <img src="./logo.jpg"/>

 <br />
-Reactor will be a script hub dedicated STRICTLY TO REACT JS Simliar to Code Pen but 100% React , Along with a NPM list for any type of Development .
-And you have a UI built to store and deploy all the componenets you want to add to a deck.
+Reactor will be a script hub, social point, recruiting site, and Developer Tool dedicated <b>STRICTLY TO REACT JS.<b>

+ Simliar to Code Pens concept, but for 100% React .
+And you have a UI built to store and deploy all the componenets you want to add to a profile deck that will be used for your perosnal React Liabery accessed via NMP global , or a new concept we have came up with... a PERSONAL NMP AND KEY.
 As this app evolves this readme will become more dynamic.
 This is a rough over view , and as we all know the best ideas dont come until later on.

+Users may :
+Search,
+Browse,
+Sell,
+Trade,
+Post,
+Use,
+Create,
+Discuss,
+Collaberate,
+Challange,

-Users may search , browse , sell, trade, post , use and create React Components, Views, Widgets, along with browse libraries of the most trending Npms.
+All React Related Views, Widgets, Routers , Templates, along with browse libraries of the most trending Npms and components React has to offer.

-PERSONAL NPM COMING SOON FOR YOUR OWN COMPONENT LIBARY
+PERSONAL NPM COMING SOON FOR YOUR OWN COMPONENT LIBARY = Reactor Gem

-This is for React Only, Coming Soon , Reactor X Npm Install so you may import all of its components or views from a Json package.

 Reactor is broken down into 4 separate portals .